Samsung/tizen-docs/docs/application/dotnet/guides/nui/layer.md

 ### Re-ordering layers

-The default root layer obtained from the Window instance has a **Depth** field value of 0, which is the same as for a newly created layer.
-Adding a layer to the window using `window.AddLayer()` API increase the Depth value as shown in the following code example:
+The default root layer obtained from the window instance has a **Depth** field value of 0, which is the same as for a newly created layer.
+Adding a layer to the window using `window.AddLayer()` API increases the Depth value as shown in the following code example:

 ```
 Window window = Window.Instance;